mjhawks/SimpleCommands/README.md

 ## ⏳ Planned Features

-- Web dashboard for viewing player stats
-- Repeat-offender multipliers
+- more extensive custom punishment generator
+- more customization settings in config
-- Discord integration (log punishments to a Discord channel)
+- coreprotect rollback integration
-- Public API for extensions / internal tools
-- Offline player inventory clearing (when Paper provides access)

 ---